 Figure 3 shows QTE estimates for number of employees, revenues, expenditures, and profits.
 These are all conditional on business ownership, since Table 4 finds no treatment effects on ownership.
-There is only one significant QTE on employees (Figure 3.a), a precise zero at the 75th percentile, and some suggestion that, for businesses with any employees (Figure 3.b, note that Table 4 Column 3 finds no treatment effect on the extensive margin), treatment increases the likelihood of moving from one to two employees, but also increases the likelihood of moving from four to three employees.
-Revenues and expenditures each appear to increase in the right tail (Figures 3.c and 3.d), although the increases in expenditures are not statistically significant.
-Profits (Figure 3.e) also increase in the right tail - echoed by a right tail increase in business income - and fall at low percentiles (although the left tail effects are not statistically significant), suggesting a rightward shift in the profit distribution in the treatment group.
+For businesses with any employees, treatment decreases the likelihood of 1 employee but increases the likelihood of having 3 employees.
+Revenues, expenditures, profits, and business income each appear to increase in the right tail (Figures 3c to 3f), although the increases in expenditures are not statistically significant at the estimated percentiles.
+In addition, profits also fall at low percentiles (although the left tail effects are not statistically significant), hinting that the treatment might cause profit losses to some.
 In all, the results on business outcomes indicate that expanded credit access increases business size and profitability to the right of the median.